dolph/recipes/asian-ish-ribs.md

 - 2 tablespoons garlic powder
 - 3 tablespoons ginger powder
 - 8 green onions, chopped

-Turn the oven up to 250 F, and continue cooking until the ribs reach 190 F.

 Remove the meat and set aside to rest.
 Transfer the saute pan to the stove, and reduce to a sauce.